prody/ProDy/doc/examples/atomic/hierview.rst

 '(backbone) and (chain A)'

-As you see, the selection string passed by the user is augmented with :term:`chain` keyword and identifier automatically to provide internal
+As you see, the selection string passed by the user is augmented with "chain" keyword and identifier automatically to provide internal
 consistency:

 >>> structure.select( chA_backbone.getSelectionString() )